ahmedsrea/RealEstate/client/README.md

 A list of things not working right now:

-1. The filteration section on the For sale page.
+1. ~The filteration section on the For sale page~

 ## Running Locally